rust-lang/rust/doc/rust.md

 the language: possible features that can be combined or omitted.
 We aim to keep the size and complexity of the language under control.

+**Note on grammar:** The grammar for Rust given in this document is rough and very incomplete; only a modest number of sections have accompanying grammar rules.
+Formalizing the grammar accepted by the Rust parser is ongoing work, but future versions of this document will contain a complete grammar.
+Moreover, we hope that this grammar will be be extracted and verified as LL(1) by an automated grammar-analysis tool, and further tested against the Rust sources.
+Preliminary versions of this automation exist, but are not yet complete.

 # Notation

 Rust's grammar is defined over Unicode codepoints, each conventionally